-In preparing the financial statements, management is responsible for assessing the Society's General and Special Compensation Funds' ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Society's General and Special Compensation Funds or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Society's General and Special Compensation Funds' financial reporting process.
+Those charged with governance are responsible for overseeing the Fund's financial reporting process.